Chief Executive Officer

 Chief Scientific Officer

-Mark is the scientist behind the first slaughter-free hamburger.
+Mark is the scientist behind the world’s first slaughter-free hamburger.
 His background is in medicine, where as a doctor and researcher he worked on tissue engineering for vascular grafts.
 He has served as Assistant Professor in Medicine at Harvard Medical School, Associate Professor of Medicine and Physiology at Dartmouth Medical School and Professor of Angiogenesis in Tissue Engineering at the Technical University Eindhoven.
 Since 2004 he has been Chair of Physiology at Maastricht University.
 Mark was introduced to cultured meat in 2006 when he joined a Dutch government-funded program investigating its potential.
 Excited by the huge benefits for society, Mark made it his mission to change the way meat is produced.
-He co-founded Mosa Meat and as CSO is working on optimising our products, scaling up production, and bringing the cost down to supermarket levels as soon as possible.
+He co-founded Mosa Meat at Brightlands, and as CSO is working on optimising our products, scaling up production, and bringing the cost down to supermarket levels as soon as possible.

 Sarah is passionate about animal welfare and the environment, and is thrilled to be contributing to Mosa Meat’s mission of changing the way we make meat.
 Sarah founded Action for Dolphins (AFD), an international non-profit that uses strategic legal action to gain better protection for dolphins and whales.
 Under Sarah’s leadership, AFD took global legal action that shut down 50% of demand from the world’s largest dolphin hunts.
 Sarah is also a director of Lola ya Bonobo, the world’s only bonobo sanctuary in the Democratic Republic of Congo.
 She previously worked in Communications at the International Finance Corporation in Paris and at the United Nations University in New York.
 Sarah has a Master’s in International Relations from the University of Cambridge and a Bachelor of Commerce/Arts from Melbourne University.